Everything Vibrators: Your Complete Guide To Personal Pleasure

 Ask any vibe seller how to repair a broken vibrator and you’ll hear the same one-word response: Don’t.

 Therefore, it’s inadvisable to open the casing on any sex toy or to attempt a repair yourself.
+In fact, don’t try to charge your vibrator at all.

 If it’s under warranty, your best bet is to return it to the seller or manufacturer.